CominAtYou/ProfileLauncher/README.md

 #### Options:
 `-u, --username`: Pass in a username as an argument, bypassing the need to type it in when ProfileLauncher is launched.

+`--enableUpdateChecks`: Takes true or false as a value.
+Controls whether or not ProfileLauncher will check for updates on launch.

 `--version`: Prints the version of the program.

 `--help`: Displays a list of options.